cstaelin/Pathdir-Extension/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

 The NetLogo pathdir extension is in the public domain.
 To the extent possible under law, Charles Staelin has waived all copyright and related or neighboring rights.
+For more information please refer to the `licence.md` file accompanying this release.

 [back to top](#netlogo-pathdir-extension)